octo-technology/OpenTezos/docs/ligo/deploy-a-contract.md

 A Tezos smart contract is a piece of **code** written in Michelson language (a low-level stack-based Turing-complete language).

 It also defines all **entrypoints** (invocable functions) of the smart contract.
-In other words it defines the prototype of each entry point (e.g. specifies the types of parameters of the entry point).
+In other words it defines the prototype of each entrypoint (e.g. specifies the types of parameters of the entrypoint).

 It also defines the **storage** of the smart contract (i.e. the data structure of the persistent memory associated to the smart contract).